Getting help with investing

 - Recommends cashing out to fund new investments

-- Pressures you in making a decision
+- Pressures you into making a decision

 - Provides no documents and agreements